awsdocs/amazon-glacier-developer-guide/doc_source/configuring-notifications.md

 If the `Completed` field is true, you must also check the `StatusCode` to check if the job completed successfully or failed\.

+**Note**
-Note that the Amazon SNS topic must allow the vault to publish a notification\.
-By default, only the SNS topic owner can publish a message to the topic\.
-However, if the SNS topic and the vault are owned by different AWS accounts, then you must configure the SNS topic to accept publications from the vault\.
-You can configure the SNS topic policy in the Amazon SNS console\.
+The Amazon SNS topic must allow the vault to publish a notification\.
+By default, only the Amazon SNS topic owner can publish a message to the topic\.
+However, if the Amazon SNS topic and the vault are owned by different AWS accounts, then you must configure the Amazon SNS topic to accept publications from the vault\.
+You can configure the Amazon SNS topic policy in the Amazon SNS console\.

 For more information about Amazon SNS, see [Getting Started with Amazon SNS](https://docs.aws.amazon.com/sns/latest/gsg/Welcome.html)\.